Furmissile/scurrypy/README.md

 [![PyPI version](https://badge.fury.io/py/scurrypy.svg)](https://badge.fury.io/py/scurrypy)

+> **Official Repository**
+> This is the original and official repository of **ScurryPy**, maintained by [Furmissile](https://github.com/Furmissile).
+> Forks and community extensions are welcome under the project’s license and attribution guidelines.

-Yet another Discord API wrapper in Python!
+A dataclass-driven Discord API wrapper in Python!

 While this wrapper is mainly used for various squirrel-related shenanigans, it can also be used for more generic bot purposes.

+---

 ## Features
 * Command and event handling
 * Declarative style using decorators
 * Supports both legacy and new features
-* Respects Discord's rate limits
+* Respects Discord’s rate limits

+---

-## Some things to consider...
+## Some Things to Consider...
 * This is an early version — feedback, ideas, and contributions are very welcome!
 That said, there may be bumps along the way, so expect occasional bugs and quirks.
 * Certain features are not yet supported, while others are intentionally omitted.
 See the [docs](https://furmissile.github.io/scurrypy) for full details.

+---

 ## Getting Started
 *Note: This section also appears in the documentation, but here are complete examples ready to use with your bot credentials.*